Bra murders

-The bra murders were a series of murders committed against five prostitutes from 1967 to 1971 in Stamford, Connecticut.
-Most of the victims were black prostitutes or drug addicts, each had been strangled, sometimes with their own bras, from which the murders' moniker originated.
+The bra murders were a series of murders committed against five sex workers from 1967 to 1971 in Stamford, Connecticut.
+Most of the victims were black sex workers or in active addiction, each had been strangled, sometimes with their own bras, from which the murders' moniker originated.

-Benjamin Franklin Miller, a self-styled preacher from Norwalk, was charged and later acquitted by reason of insanity, spending the rest of his life in a mental institution.
+Benjamin Franklin Miller, a self-styled preacher from Norwalk, was charged and later acquitted by reason of insanity, spending the next 15 years in a mental institution before being released on appeal in 1988.
 His guilt has been questioned and remains the subject of debate to this day.

 Murders

 The murders began on or after August 4, 1967, when 29-year-old Rose Ellen Pazda (known as "Sissi Rush") was reported missing from Stamford.
 Despite the authorities' efforts, they were unable to locate her until April 4, 1969, when her skeletonized remains were found.
 Due to the advanced state of decomposition, the coroner was unable to determine her exact date of death.

 On May 2, 1968, 22-year-old Donna Roberts was reported missing and found dead on the next day, followed up by 21-year-old Gloria Conn on September 8, whose corpse was found only 60 yards away from where Roberts had been killed.
 Conn, from Mount Vernon, New York, was the only victim not native to Connecticut.

 The next victim was 19-year-old Gail Thompson, who was found strangled on July 10, 1971, in an abandoned house.
 On August 22, the fifth and final confirmed victim, 34-year-old Alma T. Henry, was found inside a trash can by two passing motorists who were on their way to watch a football game.
-She differed significantly from previous victims, as she was not known to be a prostitute or a drug addict, but instead lived with her husband and four children in Southfield Village, a low-income housing project within Stamford.
+She differed significantly from previous victims, as she was not known to be a sex worker or in active addiction, but instead lived with her husband and four children in Southfield Village, a low-income housing project within Stamford.

 According to the investigators' conclusions, the murders ceased after her death.
 They were quickly linked together by the fact that all victims had been found within 400 meters along Merritt Parkway and the fact that three of the victims (Roberts, Conn, and Henry) had been strangled with their own bras.